firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 * `error_reasons.csv` - An error file that contains all the reasons that a row generated an error.
 * `rejected_rows.csv` - An error file that contains all the rejected rows in row order.

-Parquet doesn't produce row-based error files.
+Producing an error while reading Parquet files doesn't generate row-based error files.
 On error, only a `error_reasons.csv` file is generated.

 The previous files will have an order appended to the name such as `error_reasons_0.csv`.